Fnc-Jit/Emr/README.md

 ---

-Built with ❤️ by Res Q
+Built with ❤️ for Res Q - Emergency Response Management